Derek Carr: 2016 season

 Carr started the 2016 season off strong with 319 passing yards, a touchdown, and a late go-ahead two-point conversion in a 35–34 victory over the New Orleans Saints.
 During Week 8 against the Tampa Bay Buccaneers, Carr finished with 513 passing yards, a franchise record, and four touchdowns as the Raiders won 30–24 in overtime.
 He earned his first AFC Offensive Player of the Week honor for his performance against the Buccaneers.
 In a Week 9 game against the defending Super Bowl champion Denver Broncos, Carr led the Raiders to a 30–20 victory on Sunday Night Football to take sole possession of first place in the AFC West.
-During Week 11 against the Houston Texans at Estadio Azteca, Carr completed 21 of 31 pass attempts for 295 yards and three touchdowns as the Raiders won 27–20.
-He surpassed 10,000 career passing yards and helped the Raiders take back sole possession of the division lead from the Kansas City Chiefs.
+During Week 11 against the Texans at Estadio Azteca, Carr completed 21 of 31 pass attempts for 295 yards and three touchdowns as the Raiders won 27–20.
+He surpassed 10,000 career passing yards and helped the Raiders take back sole possession of the division lead from the Chiefs.
 The following week versus the Carolina Panthers, Carr dislocated his pinkie on his throwing hand and had to miss a series.
 He returned the next drive with a glove on his hand and finished the game, which resulted in a 35–32 victory.
 The win brought the Raiders to a 9–2 record and clinched their first winning season since 2002.
-On December 18, with a 19–16 win over the San Diego Chargers, Carr led the Raiders to clinch their first playoff berth since 2002.
+On December 18, with a 19–16 win over the Chargers, Carr led the Raiders to clinch their first playoff berth since 2002.
 Carr was named to his second consecutive Pro Bowl on December 20, 2016, but an injury sustained in Week 16 prevented him from participating.

 On Christmas Eve, in Week 16, Carr left the Raiders' eventual 33–25 win against the Indianapolis Colts in the fourth quarter with a leg injury.
 Head coach Jack Del Rio announced after the game that Carr suffered a fibula fracture from a sack by linebacker Trent Cole and that he would be out "indefinitely."
 The expected recovery time was six to eight weeks.
 Matt McGloin then started the team's final game of the regular season, but he suffered a shoulder injury and was replaced by Connor Cook, the third-string quarterback when the season began.
 This made Cook the starter for the first round of the playoffs.
-There was a small chance that Carr could return if the Raiders were able to get to Super Bowl LI, but the Raiders lost to the Houston Texans by a score of 27–14, in the Wild Card Round, ending their season.
+There was a possibility that Carr could return if the Raiders were able to get to Super Bowl LI, but the Raiders lost to the Texans 27–14 in the Wild Card Round, ending their season.
 In 15 starts in the 2016 season, Carr recorded 3,937 passing yards on a career-high 357 completions and a career-low 560 attempts and 28 touchdowns.
 He was ranked 11th by his fellow players on the NFL Top 100 Players of 2017.